-Overall: the basic skills required by employment counsellors using a directive approach to IAPs are likely to be similar to those required for a more client centred approach.
-The significant difference is the way that these skills are used by employment counsellors.
-Different types of questions, for example, are likely to be characteristic of one, rather than the other, approach to IAPs.
+Overall: basic skills required by employment counsellors using a directive approach to IAPs are likely to be similar to those required for a more client centred approach.
+The significant difference is the way these skills are used by counsellors.
+For example, different types of questions are likely to be characteristic of one, rather than the other, approach to IAPs.